↑

 Greek Yogurt

-• Protein isn’t the only benefit in Greek yogurt.
-It’s a fantastic source of probiotics if you buy a high-quality product!
+Protein isn’t the only benefit of Greek yogurt.
+It’s a fantastic source of probiotics, provided you purchase a high-quality product.
 I eat Greek yogurt almost every day.
-A six-ounce serving provides between 15 and 18 grams of protein.
+A six-ounce serving offers between 15 and 18 grams of protein.
 Many people are surprised to learn that regular yogurt has very little protein.
-Choose Greek yogurt or skyr for the highest protein, and read the labels.
+Choose Greek yogurt or skyr for the highest protein content, and read the labels carefully.
 Protein amounts can vary significantly from brand to brand.
 Greek yogurt can be used in yogurt parfaits, smoothies, sauces, dressings, and baking, like the two-ingredient bagels and flatbread.

 Cottage Cheese

-• Next is everyone’s favorite ingredient, including mine.
+Next is everyone’s favorite ingredient, including mine.
 Cottage cheese is an excellent source of protein, and I eat it daily.
 I love it so much that I dedicated a whole blog post to my favorite savory cottage cheese bowls and another one all about how to cook with it.
 Just 1/2 cup provides 14 grams of protein!
 It’s savory, creamy, and delicious.
-I use it to make comelets, cottage cheese toast, and add it to my egg bites.
+I use it to make comelets and cottage cheese toast, and add it to my egg bites.
 You can also use it in chicken salad, dressings, breakfast bowls, sauces, and pasta salad.
 My favorite way to eat it is alongside scrambled eggs with bagel seasoning on top.
-I use cottage cheese for many recipes as a lazy way to get protein!
+I use cottage cheese in many recipes as a lazy way to get protein.

 Canned Meat

-• Canned meats like tuna, salmon, sardines, and anchovies are excellent protein sources!
+Canned meats, such as tuna, salmon, sardines, and anchovies, are, indeed, excellent sources of protein.
+Furthermore, they provide convenient and long-lasting options for meals.
 This brand of tuna is our go-to, and we use it to make tuna salad with endless variations.
 My high-protein tuna pasta salad is hugely popular both on the blog and on Pinterest.
-Tuna casserole, fried rice with tuna, and tuna pasta with olive and tomatoes are some of our other favorites.
+Tuna casserole, fried rice with tuna, and tuna pasta with olives and tomatoes are some of our other favorites.
 The protein amount will vary from brand to brand, but most tuna gives you around 20 grams per 3 ounces.

 Beans For Protein